 After watching the movie versions of Their Finest by Lissa Evans and The Zookeeper’s Wife by Diane Ackerman, I was pleased to track down the books in my local library.
 The librarian, however, quizzed me with an arched eyebrow, “They are large print editions, is that okay?”
-It felt like I was being told the books were simple-English editions!
+It felt like she was telling me the books were simple-English editions!

-I do wear glasses, for watching TV, driving and any middle-distance viewing, and I should wear glasses for reading and close up work … but I don’t.
-Like many middle-aged people, I find it a chore to constantly change glasses: distance, prescription sunglasses, reading glasses.
+I wear glasses for watching TV, driving and any middle-distance viewing, and I should wear glasses for reading and close up work — but I don’t.
+Like many middle-aged people, I find it a chore to continually change my glasses: distance, prescription sunglasses, reading glasses.

-So it was a pleasant surprise when I started reading the large print editions of Their Finest and The Zookeeper’s Wife and discovered I didn’t need to move the books away from me: They nestled comfortably, eye strain-wise, in what I’d call, a normal reading position.
+So it was a pleasant surprise when I started reading the large print editions of Their Finest and The Zookeeper’s Wife and discovered I didn’t need to move the books away from me: They nestled comfortably, eye strain-wise, in what I’d call a normal reading position.

 And I found I could read for longer.
-Usually, after ten to fifteen minutes of reading in bed, my eyes get a little tired and sometimes I wake to find the book resting on my face.
+Usually, after ten to fifteen minutes of reading in bed, my eyes get a little tired, and sometimes I wake to find the book resting on my face.
 Not so with the large print editions (fortunately!).
 It was a joy to read whole chapters and sometimes two or more before succumbing to sleep.

-It was a reading experience I hadn’t enjoyed for many years; it was like I’d sipped from the Fountain of Youth (perhaps I should have analysed my bedside glass of water?).
+It was a reading experience I hadn’t enjoyed for many years; it was like I’d sipped from the Fountain of Youth — perhaps I should have analysed my bedside glass of water?

 Admittedly, when I finished reading Their Finest and The Zookeeper’s Wife and returned them to the library, it was a shock to pick up a normal-sized print book again.
 I tossed around the idea of loaning more large print editions from the library, but I’ve got such a pile of bedside books to get through, I decided the better option was to wear my glasses.